Wang Jisi: Career

-Wang taught at the Peking University Department of International Politics from 1983 to 1991.
+Wang taught at the Peking University's Department of International Politics from 1983 to 1991.
 Wang was a visiting academic at Oxford University (1982–83), University of California, Berkeley (1984–85), University of Michigan (1990–91), and Claremont McKenna College (2001).

 From 1992 to 2005, Wang was Director of the Institute of American Studies, at the Chinese Academy of Social Sciences; he was invited to the S. Rajaratnam School of International Studies as endowed chair from 21 to 25 February and from 2 to 8 March 2002. at what was then known as Institute of Defence and Strategic Studies, within Nanyang Technological University.

-Wang was Dean of the School of International Studies at Peking University from 2005 to 2013, then President of the Institute of International and Strategic Studies, a think tank affiliated with Peking University.
+Wang was Dean of the School of International Studies at Peking University from 2005 to 2013.
+He was the founding president of the university's Institute of International and Strategic Studies.
 He was concurrently director of the Institute of International Strategic Studies at the Central Party School of the Chinese Communist Party from 2001 to 2009.

-From 2008 to 2016 he was a member of the Foreign Policy Advisory Committee of the Ministry of Foreign Affairs of the People's Republic of China.
+From 2008 to 2016, he was a member of the Foreign Policy Advisory Committee of the Ministry of Foreign Affairs of the People's Republic of China.

 He was Global Scholar at Princeton University from 2011 to 2015, including 9 months at the Woodrow Wilson School of Public and International Affairs.

 Wang was on the International Crisis Group Board of Trustees.
 Wang has served on the board of directors of the nonprofit Teach For China.

 Wang has published numerous English articles in the fields of U.S. foreign policy, China’s foreign relations, Asian security, and global politics.
+Writing in 2024, researcher Mark Leonard of the European Council on Foreign Relations describes Wang as "one of the most renowned international relations scholars in China and an expert on U.S.-China relations."

+According to Alex Joske, Wang has been "closely associated with China's Ministry of State Security for decades", joining undercover MSS officers, including then-head of the MSS United States operations bureau Lin Di and a spy previously declared persona non grata for falsely posing as a journalist, on trips to Japan and the US.
+He also served as an early member of the China International Culture Exchange Center, a front run by the MSS' 12th Bureau.